cfpbackup/hmda-combined-documentation/documentation/faq/data-collection-timelines.md

 **Note**: The 2018 FIG link in the table is the updated FIG released on October 11, 2018 for data collected in 2018 incorporating the 2018 HMDA rule.
 The <a target="_blank" rel="noopener noreferrer" href="https://s3.amazonaws.com/cfpb-hmda-public/prod/help/2018-hmda-fig-2018">previous 2018 FIG</a> released before the ruling is also available.
 Data collection for 2018 is closed.

+The Filing Instructions Guide is available to filers in an online format that is searchable, linkable, and shareable.
+Access the [Online FIG](/documentation/fig/overview).

 ## Annual Filing Period Dates

 The HMDA Platform is open for annual filing from January 1 – March 1.
 The Platform remains available outside of the filing period for late submissions and resubmissions.